-Whether you’re a blushing bride-to-be, or a glamour seeking wedding guest, the recent launch of Joanie’s wedding range is music to any vintage loving girl’s ears.
-As I was invited to take part in Joanie’s wedding photoshoot to celebrate their new edit, I thought I’d share my behind the scenes diary.
+Whether you’re a blushing bride-to-be, or a glamour seeking wedding guest, the recent launch of the Joanie Clothing wedding range is music to any vintage loving girl’s ears.
+As I was invited to take part in Joanie Clothing’s wedding photoshoot to celebrate their new edit, I thought I’d bring you along by sharing my behind the scenes diary.

 9am – The day of Joanie’s Wedding Photoshoot (a nice day for a white wedding)